 Charge Your MacBook, MacBook Air & MacBook Pro

-Before you can install macOS Sierra on your Macbook, MacBook Air or MacBook Pro you need to make sure you have enough power.
+Before you can install macOS Sierra on your MacBook, MacBook Air or MacBook Pro you need to make sure you have enough power.
 If you don’t normally keep your computer charged, this is a good time to plug in and prepare yourself.

-The last thing you want is to finish download and not be able to install because you don’t have enough battery power or to run out of power during your download.
+The last thing you want is to finish the download and not be able to install because you don’t have enough battery power or to run out of power during your download.